-Which of these elements is the most important to you?
+Which one of these elements are the most important to you right now?
 Which one are you ready to create change?
-Today, I thought about the value of having a high level of ‘Life Satisfaction’.
+Today, I’d like to share my thoughts on ‘Life Satisfaction’.

 A strong sense of purpose in life

 How do you feel about your life satisfaction?
 Are you fully satisfied?
 Or is something missing?

 Being aware of your life satisfaction provides a deeper meaning towards your strive to thrive.
 Without purpose, without gratitude, without joy, we easily get lost in the maze of life.
 The disparity affects our health which eventually manifests into physical symptoms.

 My strong sense of purpose and joy comes from my faith in God.
 I remember when I was a child, I consistently wrote letters to God as part of my prayer.
 It’s what gave me the strength through many of the difficulties I’ve experienced in my past.

 I loved how the pastor of the church we attend defined the difference between happiness and joy.
 Happiness is fleeting due to outwardly circumstances that makes us happy in the moment.
 Compare it with joy that is lasting.
 And the joy that comes from knowing ultimately a higher being is in control – my belief is in God.

 This scripture written in the book of Nehemiah is a comfort to weary souls –

 Whether it’s faith in God or having a strong belief in something bigger than yourself, it’s one way we can develop a stronger sense of purpose and cultivate joy.
 Dig deep into your soul and discover what truly gives you joy.
 Your life satisfaction would increase bringing you closer to a healthy and thriving well-being.